ChrisBuilds/terminaltexteffects/docs/showroom.md

                         Symbols to use for the wave animation.
 Multi-character strings will be used in sequence to create an animation. (default: ('▁', '▂', '▃', '▄', '▅', '▆', '▇', '█', '▇', '▆', '▅', '▄',
                         '▃', '▂', '▁'))
     --wave-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
+                        Space separated, unquoted, list of colors for the character gradient (applied across the canvas).
 If only one color is provided, the characters will be displayed in that color.
                         (default: (Color(#f0ff65), Color(#ffb102), Color(#31a0d4), Color(#ffb102), Color(#f0ff65)))
     --wave-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (6,))
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
+                        Space separated, unquoted, list of colors for the character gradient (applied across the canvas).
 If only one color is provided, the characters will be displayed in that color.
                         (default: (Color(#ffb102), Color(#31a0d4), Color(#f0ff65)))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: 12)